 in the JDK: namely Callback based APIs and

 It also facilitates composition, which in turn makes asynchronous code more readable and maintainable.

 The Reactive Streams specification is an industry-driven effort to standardize Reactive Programming libraries on the JVM, and more importantly specify how they must behave so that they are interoperable.
-Implementors include Reactor 3 but also RxJava 2, Akka Streams, Vert.x and Ratpack.
+Implementors include Reactor 3 but also RxJava from version 2 and above, Akka Streams, Vert.x and Ratpack.

 It contains 4 very simple interfaces as well as a TCK, which shouldn't be overlooked since it is the rules of the specification that bring the most value to it.